pnp/cli-microsoft365/docs/docs/cmd/spo/homesite/homesite-set.md

 === "Markdown"

     ```md
-    The Home site has been set to https://contoso.sharepoint.com.
+    The Home site has been set to https://contoso.sharepoint.com and the Viva Connections default experience to True.
 It may take some time for the change to apply.
 Check aka.ms/homesites for details.
     ```

 ## More information